Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Our Model

+The second reason is that controlling the dimension of the action $a_{t,z-\text{state}}$ enhances the effectiveness of $a_{t,z}$ in the FDGM part.
+Although $a_{t,z}$ is fixed by the environment, we aim to indirectly influence its dimension through $a_{t,z-\text{state}}$ to optimize its impact on the output of the FDGM part.

+The third reason is to adjust the dimension of the state $s_{t}$ if it is greater or less than that of the goal $g_{t}$, as both are original inputs to the FDGM part.
+This adjustment helps achieve a more accurate $\Tilde{g_{t}}$ through $\mu_{lo}^{-1}$.

+Finding the optimal dimension for $a_{t,z-\text{state}}$ involves a trade-off process that can be refined through experimentation.

-\subsubsection{FDGM part}
+\subsubsection{FDGM Part $\mu_{\text{rnvp}}$}

-The architecture of the FDGM part which is implemented in our research as shown in Fig. \ref{fig:both_architecture}, comprises two layers of RealNVP, and is the same as that in \cite{23}.
-Its inputs are a context $g_{t}$ given from its higher-level policy as a main input and an action $a_{t,z-state}$ given from the conditional part as a conditional input.
-The context $g_{t}$ and the action $a_{t,z-state}$ are concatenated in the first layer for each bijection and then the output of the first layer is used as the input with the same dimension of $g_{t}$ into the second layer.
-In the end, the dimension of the output is the same as that of the context $g_{t}$.
-The principle of the FDGM part can be explained using the forward transformation property of RealNVP \cite{28} in a layer as follows.
+The inputs to the FDGM part are a goal $g_{t}$, provided by the higher-level policy as the main input, and an action $a_{t,z-\text{state}}$, provided by the conditional part as the conditional input.
+This is expressed as: where $\mu_{rnvp}$ is the policy of FDGM part and $a_{t,\text{rnvp}}$ is the action of $\mu_{rnvp}$.
+The principle of the FDGM part can be explained using the forward transformation property of RealNVP \cite{28} in a single layer: